JovianHQ/jovian-py/docs/user-guide/01-install.md

 pip install jovian --upgrade
 ```

-You can also install the `jovian` library directly within a [Jupyter Notebook](https://jupyter.org/), by running the following command in a code cell:
+You can also install the `jovian` library directly within a <a href="https://jupyter.org/" target=_blank> Jupyter Notebook</a>, by running the following command in a code cell:

 ```
 !pip install jovian --upgrade